uclahs-cds/Ligare/src/AWS/README.md

 # `Ligare.AWS`

-Libraries for working with AWS services in Boutros Lab.
+Libraries for working with AWS services.